as/etch/README.md

 FAIL	github.com/as/frame	0.092s
 ```

-We can look at the image to see what went wrong: delta.png
+We can look at the image to see what went wrong: `delta.png`

 ![paint](img/delta.png)

+Although it looks obvious, remember that this test would fail if any of the pixels differ.
+It's not easy to compare images visually, and you shouldn't avoid automating tests for it.
+Automating the tests helps prevent regressions from going undetected and speeds up the edit/compile/test cycle.

 # Step 3: Apply the Fix